preciofishbone/OmniaDocsG2/pages/page-collections/page-collection-permissions/index.rst

 Editor and Author permissions can be set for specific pages, that overrule the settings made here, if needed.
 For more information, see: :doc:`Edit Permissions for a Page </pages/edit-permissions/index>`

+**Note!** A user or a group must be permissions enabled to show up in the list.